-Mix the dry ingredients, including the yeast, in a bowl.
+Mix the dry ingredients, including the yeast, in the bowl of a stand mixer.
 Add the ¾ cup oil and the buttermilk.
-Mix the dough in a bowl with a stand mixer, adding flour until all the ingredients form a ball.
+Mix the dough, adding flour until all the ingredients form a ball.
 Knead the dough for 10 minutes until it is soft and elastic.

 Proofing the dough

-Place the dough in a clean, covered bowl and allow it to rise at room temperature for about 1 hour, until it has doubled in bulk.
+Place the dough in a clean covered bowl or dough rising bucket and allow it to rise at room temperature for about 1 hour, until it has doubled in bulk.

 Making the glaze

 While the dough is rising, make the Sticky Bun glaze by creaming together into a slurry the sugars, butter, corn syrup, salt, and flavorings, beating the mixture until it is creamy and fluffy.
 This step can be done in a mixer or a food processor with the steel blade.
 Either way makes a mess but the food processor is quicker.

 Preparing the Pans